A Wonderful Tribute to Miyazaki and Takahata

-From the small station of Kichijoji, walk through the lovely park of Inokashira.
-Prettily decorated signposts will point the way for you.
-As an alternative, you may also get off at Mitaka station and take the neko-bus (the enormous flying cat sporting innumerable legs featured in My Neighbour Totoro) to get the feel of the atmosphere straight away and avoid walking.
+Get off the small station of Kichijoji and walk through the lovely Inokashira Park.
+On the way, cute, decorated signs will show you directions.
+Otherwise, you may also get off at Mitaka station and take the neko-bus (the enormous flying cat 🐈 sporting innumerable legs featured in My Neighbor Totoro) to get the feel of the atmosphere straight away and avoid walking.

-The large entrance gate appears after a few minutes, at the edge of the Mitaka forest.
-A giant plush toy Totoro standing before a fake ticket office welcomes visitors, who are first taken to see the outside of the building, a funny architectural fantasy.
-They then hand over their vouchers to the staff under the arbor.
+The large entrance gate appears at the edge of Mitaka forest after a few minutes.
+A giant Totoro plush toy stands in a make-believe ticket booth to welcome visitors.
+The tour starts by the exteriors of the Museum, to appreciate its fun architecture.
+Then visitors can hand over their visit vouchers to the staff waiting under the entrance arbor.